nutype/node-shell-cmd/readme.md

 // with the root of the tree starting on the left cmds['cmd.name'] = {
     desc: 'Description of the command',
-    // if the command requires input from either command line or a previous
-    // command in order to operate correctly, then set this to true, otherwise
+    // if the command requires input, then set this to true, otherwise
     // set to false
     requiresInput: true|false,
     // each property in this object is for a specific platform, which is